Hunt the Wumpus

 - The People’s Computer Center, the computer storefront in Menlo Park, California

-- The People’s Computer Company, a computer newsletter which ran from 1972 to 1977 and spawned Dr. Dobb’s Journal
+- The People’s Computer Company, a computer newsletter which ran from 1972 to 1977 (and later as People’s Computers and Recreational COMPUTING) and spawned Dr. Dobb’s Journal

 - The People’s Computer Company, a non-profit organization